nirgeier/GitHub-Labs/Labs/00-Setup/02-Setup-GitHub.md

 2. Go to GitHub site > **Settings** > **SSH and GPG keys** > **New SSH key**.
 3. Paste your key, give it a title, and save.

-!!! warn "Adding ssh key using gh"
+!!! abstract "Adding ssh key using gh"

     * You can also use gh using: `gh repo deploy-key`
     * docs: